 - 3.1.
-All pupils at St Dunstan's College are entitled to fulfil their optimum potential.
-All pupils, regardless of age, ability, gender, religion, or sexual identity should: - i.
-Stay safe - ii.
-Be healthy - iii.
-Enjoy their lives - iv.
-Achieve economic well-being - v.
-Make a contribution to society - 3.2.
-This policy and its related documents aim to: - Ensure all staff are aware that it is their responsibility to play an active role in ensuring the safety of all the children in the school and to follow the Foundation's safeguarding policies and procedures. - Ensure all staff are aware of their duty to report concerns to the appropriate Designated Safeguarding Lead (DSL) or, if appropriate, directly to the appropriate LCSB. - Provide clear direction to all staff and others about expected actions in dealing with safeguarding issues in accordance with LSCB procedures. - Ensure that safeguarding concerns are identified early so that informed prompt action can be taken. - Ensure that referrals are handled sensitively, professionally and in ways that support the needs of the child. - Identify which children may be particularly vulnerable. - Ensure that parents are aware of our policies and procedures. - Make clear our commitment to the development of sound procedures and good practice, including in record-keeping. - Make clear our commitment to working with Local Safeguarding Children Boards, Clinical Commissioning Groups, and police as appropriate to safeguard children. - Give priority to the interests of pupils over those of the institution. - Ensure that listening to children is a cornerstone of practice.
+All pupils at St Dunstan's College are entitled to fulfil their optimum potential and be kept safe and healthy, regardless of age, ability, sex, gender, religion, or sexual identity. - 3.2.
+This policy and its related documents aim to: - Ensure all staff are aware that it is their responsibility to play an active role in ensuring the safety of all the children in the school and to follow the Foundation's safeguarding policies and procedures. - Ensure all staff are aware of their duty to report concerns to the appropriate Designated Safeguarding Lead (DSL) or, if appropriate, directly to the appropriate local authority children's social care team.

+- Provide clear direction to all staff and others about expected actions in dealing with safeguarding issues in accordance with local authority children's social care procedures. - Ensure that safeguarding concerns are identified early so that informed prompt action can be taken. - Ensure that referrals are handled sensitively, professionally and in ways that support the needs of the child. - Identify which children may be particularly vulnerable. - Ensure that parents are aware of our policies and procedures. - Make clear our commitment to the development of sound procedures and good practice, including in record-keeping. - Make clear our commitment to working with local authority children's social care, Clinical Commissioning Groups, and police as appropriate to safeguard children. - Give priority to the interests of pupils over those of the institution. - Ensure that listening to children is a cornerstone of practice.